Dhulap family: History

 Rudraji Dhulap was succeeded as sarkhel by his son Anandrao Dhulap, who was active between 1764-1795.
 The Peshwas Balaji Baji Rao and Madhavrao I tried to revive Maratha naval power by creating an independent naval subah at Vijaydurg under the command of the Dhulap family, however without much success.
 Thus, the British were easily able to overpower the declining Maratha Navy during the First Anglo-Maratha War.
 Under the Dhulap family in the late 1700s, the Maratha Navy undertook operations against enemy ships whenever the Marathas were engaged in conflicts with either the British or Hyder Ali of Mysore.

 In 1774 A.D. the first Anglo-Maratha war broke out and lasted till 1782 AD, ending with the Treaty of Salbai.
 However the Maratha Navy under Anandrao Dhulap, pretending to be ignorant of the treaty, attacked the "Ranger", a small brig of 12 guns under the command of Lieutenant Pruanthen on its way from Bombay to Calicut.
-The attack took place on 8th April, 1783, on the coast near Ratnagiri.
+The attack took place on 8 April 1783, on the coast near Ratnagiri.
 The English took heavy casualties in the long and fierce fight, after which Anandrao took it to his base at Vijaydurg as a trophy.
 But on the protest of the English, the Marathas restored the ships and the goods that had been seized and declared the incident closed.

-The Dhulap family remained in power until 1812, and their impoverished descendants were still living in a neighbourhood of Vijaydurg in the 1980s.
+The Dhulap family remained in power until 1812, and their descendants were still living in a neighbourhood of Vijaydurg in the 1980s.